Scott Steinert: Murder

 By 1996, the Hells Angels became divided into two factions, with one loyal to Steinert and another loyal to Stadnick and Carroll.
 In October 1996, Steinert formalized his "group of five" as an official group within the Hells Angels that sought to challenge the elite Nomad chapter.
 The "group of five" were Steinert, Magnussen, Marc Sigman, Michel Lajoie Smith, and Normand Labelle.
-To join the "group of five", Steinert demanded that members pay a fee of $100, 000 dollars, which deterred many Angels from joining.
+To join the "group of five", Steinert demanded that members pay a fee of $100,000, which deterred many Angels from joining.
 At the same time, Steinert purchased the ornate 17-bedroom mansion once owned by the Lavigueur family located on the ultra-wealthy island suburb of Ile aux Pruches.
-In November 1996, Steinert received his deportation order, which he managed to void by marrying a Canadian woman.
-Steinert had also fathered a child by his bride, which his lawyers used to argue that it would be inhumane to send him back to the United States.
-Besides the marriage ceremony at the Lavigueur mansion, Steinert also used the Lavigueur mansion to make in the summer of 1997 a pornographic film entitled The Babe Angel, starring himself, his wife and 9 of his prostitutes.
+To hide his ownership of the Lavigeur mansion, Steinert had assigned several prét-noms ("lent-names") as the nominal owners.
+Steinert wanted Kane to pay him $100,000 to be a prét-noms in exchange for being allowed to live in the Lavigeur mansion.
+In November 1996, Steinert received his deportation order to the United States.
+Steinert in a bid to try to stay in Canada tried to be adopted into a Mohawk clan to allow him to live on the Kahnawake reservation that straddles the border between Quebec and New York state.
+Steinert ended his relationship with his French-Canadian common-law wife, by whom he had fathered a child by, to start dating another French-Canadian woman from a wealthy family whose parents owned a restaurant popular with the Hells Angels.